How to Run a DLL File Using Visual Studio Online

 Before you can run a DLL file, you need to have Visual Studio installed on your computer.
 Start by opening File Explorer, and expand the Solution Explorer window.
 Double-click the DLL file in Solution Explorer to open it.

 DLL files are compiled libraries containing code and objects used by several applications that use the Windows operating system.
 These files are often located on your computer’s local drive and may have been created by a single Windows program.
 You can use a decompiler to see the code inside a DLL file.
-It is also possible to register a DLL file with a new program.
+It is also possible to register a DLL file with a new program Result.